magratheazaphod/FREDA_python/README.md

 -RDA_intensity.ipynb: Sweet script that figures out mean intensity of rainbands at a given latitude and day of the year by aggregating every event within an n-day and m-degree of latitude range.

+-RDA_precip_china_type: Takes 57 years of China rainfall and finds latitude-mean rainfall for each day, latitude and year.
+Most recent version masks out Taiwan since physics of rainfall there distinct from what's going on on mainland.
+Saved as Pchina_type_notaiwan.nc

 -seaborn_sandbox.ipynb: Figuring out tsplot command from seaborn.